rsogllc/GNT/en/mining.md

 you earn less and your expenses in local currency become relatively more expensive.

-Extending our example plot from the [Electrical Costs][] subsection above, if bitcoins start off worth $500 USD and you pay $50 USD per week for electricity, the red plot below shows your profits in USD with bitcoin prices increasing by 2% per week and the green plot shows your
+Extending our example plot from the [Electrical Costs][section electrical costs] subsection above, if bitcoins start off worth $500 USD and you pay $50 USD per week for electricity, the red plot below shows your profits in USD with bitcoin prices increasing by 2% per week and the green plot shows your